 #7 Resveratrol supplements are drug muggers of copper.

 #8 Copper can help you manage cholesterol.
 Deficiencies of copper are known to contribute to high cholesterol.
 Unfortunately, many people are given cholesterol-reducing medications instead of copper supplements.
 You have to find the underlying cause, not just drug everything.
 It’s a simple blood test.

 Feel free to leave me a comment below if you enjoyed this article.

 Many of you are asking me what it means if your copper is high in your serum, and deficient in your cells (like… your RBC copper is low).

 So this means that the copper is present (and maybe high) in your body but you’re not utilizing it well… hence, it’s not going into the cell.
 This occurs frequently with people because the copper must be BOUND to a protein and toted around your body.
 It is bound to a protein that we call a “transporter.”

 Copper must be bound and transported within the body using one of these proteins.
 If you are deficient in either, you may have high copper in the plasma or serum, and low copper in your cells.

-Now, one more thing to answer some of your questions below in the thread.
+Now, one more thing to answer some of your questions from the original thread.
 If your transport proteins are low, the copper will build up in the brain, liver and reproductive organs.
 You don’t want to randomly supplement.
-You want to evaluate levels of these biomarkers, and look at clinical picture.
+You want to evaluate the levels of these biomarkers and look at the clinical picture.
 Remember what I said above, high copper is seen in many women with reproductive cancers.
 Copper toxicity is something to look out for, so don’t go randomly supplementing just because you think you are deficient.
 Test, it’s not that hard, then you know for sure.
 The enzyme SOD is involved too, superoxide dismutase, but that is a whole other article.